Radio edit

-In music, a radio edit, or a "clean version," is a modification, typically truncated or censored, intended to make a song more suitable for airplay.
-It may be censored for profanity, vulgarities, or subject matter; or adjusted for length, instrumentation, or form.
-Radio edits may also be used for commercial single release radio versions, which may be denoted as the 7″ version (as opposed to the 12″ version, which is an extended version of a song).

-Not all "radio edit" tracks are played on the radio.
+In music, a radio edit, a radio mix, or a "clean version," is a modification, typically truncated or censored, intended to make a song more suitable for airplay and radio.
+It may be censored for profanity, vulgarities, words or a subject matter; or adjusted for length, instrumentation, or form.
+Radio edits may also be used for commercials, videos, TV shows, movies, events, video games, and single release radio versions, which may be denoted as the 7″ version (as opposed to the 12″ version, which is an extended version of a song).
+However, not all "radio edit" tracks are played on the radio.

 Time constraints

 Radio edits often shorten a long song to make it more commercially viable for radio stations.
 The normal length for songs played on the radio is between three and five minutes.
 The amount of cut content differs, ranging from a few seconds to nearly half of the song.
 It is common for radio edits to have shortened intros and/or outros.
-In the intro, any kind of musical buildup is removed, or, if there is no such buildup, an extensive intro is often halved.
+In the intro, any kind of musical buildup is removed, or if there is no such buildup, an extensive intro is often halved.
 In the outro, a song may simply fade out earlier, common on tracks with long instrumental endings, or, if it does not fade out, a part before the ending will be cut or faded.
 If necessary, many radio edits will also edit out verses, choruses, bridges, or interludes in between.
 An example is the radio edit of David Bowie's "Heroes", which fades in shortly before the beginning of the third verse and fades out shortly before the vocal vamping at the end of the song.

 Some songs are remixed heavily for radio edits and feature different arrangements than the original longer versions, occasionally even being completely different to the studio recordings.
 A popular example of this is "Revolution" by the Beatles, a completely different recording from the version ("Revolution 1") which appears on their White Album.